7 DIY Hacks to Greatly Improve Your Spanish Accent

 Not into Enrique Iglesias?
 There are tons of other z-heavy Spanish songs to practice this particular skill.
 Try Celia Cruz’s “Azúcar negra” or Kudai’s “Tal vez.”

-6. Learn to Link Your Words
+6. Link Your Words

 If you listen closely to native Spanish speakers talking, you’ll notice that they link or blend certain words together.